ibm-cloud-architecture/icp-backup/docs/etcd_restore_multi.md

 ansible master -i $CLUSTER_DIR/hosts -e @$CLUSTER_DIR/config.yaml --private-key=$CLUSTER_DIR/ssh_key -m script -a "./multimaster-etcd-restore.sh"
 ```

-The command above loads the data to directory /var/lib/etcd/restored on each of your Master Nodes, with the cluster settings configured.
+The commands above loads the data to directory /var/lib/etcd/restored on each of your Master Nodes, with the cluster settings configured.
 Assuming this command was successful, we need now to move to expected directory, by running the following commands:

 ```
 ansible master -i $CLUSTER_DIR/hosts -e @$CLUSTER_DIR/config.yaml --private-key=$CLUSTER_DIR/ssh_key -m shell -a "mv /var/lib/etcd/restored/* /var/lib/etcd/"